 Accidental training is when you aren’t being intentional to train a good habit, so a bad one is trained by default.
 Whining is a perfect example of this.

 Who Is Child Training For?

-When I got pregnant with my oldest child, 12 years ago, I got really mad.
-You know why?
-Everywhere I went there was a flood of women ready to tell me how awful it was going to be!
+When I got pregnant with my oldest child, I got really upset.
+Everywhere I went there was a flood of women ready to tell me how awful it was going to be.
 Pregnancy problems.
 Baby heartache.
 Horrible child tantrums.
-Blah Blah Blah… I refused to believe any of it.

 Not because it wasn’t the way life was for them, but because I would not accept that it HAD to be the way life was going to be for me.
 And ya know what… it’s not, nor has it ever been, the way my life is.

 Here’s the honest-to-goodness, real-deal, tell-it-straight truth: My Kids Are Great!
 They don’t whine.
 They don’t argue.
 We all put each other first.
 All the kids sleep all night long, in their own beds.
 I could go on, but…